 - The animal sloth poops once a week and this is called ‘the poo dance’.

-- The Parrotfish consumed dead coral, and as a result, it poops sand.
-That is why there are a lot of sandy beaches in Hawaii.
+- The Parrotfish consumed dead coral.
+As a result, it poops sand.

 - Poop is mostly bacteria, as opposed to the common belief of being old food only.

 It is certainly a relief knowing that guinea pigs can eat their poop without many health problems.
 This behavior is really weird for us but in the animal world, coprophagia is quite normal and it happens in a lot of different animals.